jmframe/nh-libtorch/lstm-bmi/README.md

 # Adaption from NeuralHydrology
 This module is dependent on a trained deep learning model.
 The forward pass of the LSTM model is based on that of NeuralHydrology, but in principal can be used with any trained LSTM model with the same number of hidden layers.

+# Data requirements
+All data required for a test run of this model is available in the ./data/ directory.
+* Forcing data for test period: forcing-cat-87.txt
+* Forcing data for warmup period: 35.313-80.813.nc
+* Trained model weights: nwmv3_normalarea_trained.pt
+* Scalers (mean and stdev. from training period): nwmv3_normalarea_scaler.p
+* Observation values from a nearby gauge: obs_q_02146562.csv Training data is available through many sources.
+LSTM models are often trained on the CAMELS dataset, and those data are found on the [NCAR Wedsite](https://ral.ucar.edu/solutions/products/camels).
+Warmup data for this model was downloaded from [LDAS](https://ldas.gsfc.nasa.gov/nldas/v2/forcing).
+Static catchment attributes (longitude/latitude and elevation) was collected from Google Earth.
+Forcing data for the test period (December 2015) was provided by the NGen Framework team.

 # How to run this model
 Running this model requires python and the following libraries:
 * Pytorch